 Note: The notion of "scope" refers to the organizational extension of the organization or institution.
-In the case of non-organized collective actors (e.g., 'farmers', 'protesters') it refers to the scope of mobilization.
-I.e., if the report mentions 'farmers from different countries', the scope is 'supranational/not global/other'.
+In the case of non-organized collective actors (e.g., 'farmers', 'protesters') it

 Note on the scope of multinational companies: Business firms are coded as they are qualified in the article.
 If the article says, "the American automobile manufacturer Ford", it is coded as national, USA, if it says "the multinational company Ford", it is coded as global.